angular/material/docs/guides/BUILD.md

 For each milestone release, always run:

 - `npm update` to update your local gulp dependencies
-- `bower update` to update AngularJS dependencies
+- `bower update` to update Angular for JS dependencies

 The following command line tasks are available: